Bankruptcy or Divorce First? - Flat Fees and Fresh Starts. Call Indiana Bankruptcy lawyer Jason Wischmeyer at 317-429-... Continue Reading

 transcribing the questions and answers for future review and use.
 This process can take anywhere from six months to a year to complete and often is finalized with a supplementation for any added or new information a month or so before the Trial setting.

-- The Court will likely require and we will want to engage in a Mediation which is a settlement process involving a third attorney which both sides, initially, are equally paying by the hour to attempt settlement by giving the other side’s perspective of the case.
+- The Court will likely require and we will want to engage in a Mediation which is a settlement process involving a third Indiana personal injury lawyer which both sides, initially, are equally paying by the hour to attempt settlement by giving the other side’s perspective of the case.
 The goal of the mediation is to reduce your demands as low as possible and to raise the defendant’s insurance company’s offers as high as possible with the hope that at some point these dollar values overlap.
 This will occur at some point during the Discovery phase of the proceedings.

 - The Court will conduct a Final Pre-Trial Conference approximately one month before the Trial setting.
 The parties will file various legal motions related to conducting the trial and the Court will confirm that all requirements for proceeding to Trial have been met and that both parties are ready for trial.